 “New York has their haircuts, London has the trousers, but Belfast has the reason!”

-The Lyric Theatre is thrilled to announce that as part of its 50th anniversary programme and to celebrate the 40th Anniversary of Good Vibrations, the story of influential music promoter, producer and legendary founder of the record label – the undisputed Godfather of Belfast Punk, Terri Hooley – will be brought to the stage.
+The Lyric Theatre is thrilled to begin the rehearsals of the stage version of Good Vibrations as part of its 50th anniversary programme and to celebrate the 40th Anniversary of Good Vibrations, the story of influential music promoter, producer and legendary founder of the record label – the undisputed Godfather of Belfast Punk, Terri Hooley.

 Good Vibrations tells the story of Terri Hooley, a radical, rebel and music-lover in 1970s Belfast when the conflict shuts down his city.
-As all his friends take sides and take up arms, Terri opens a record shop on ‘the most bombed half-mile in Europe’ and calls it Good Vibrations.
-Through it he discovers a compelling voice of resistance in the city’s underground punk scenes.
 Galvanising the young musicians into action, he becomes the unlikely leader of a motley band of kids and punks who join him in his mission to create a new community, an alternative Ulster, to bring his city back to life.
-The show takes us from the heights of working with John Peel and bands such as The Undertones, to volatile encounters with the mainstream music industry, all the while showing Terri’s tireless commitment to local bands and music.
+The show takes us from the heights of working with bands such as Rudi (with the biggest single to come out of Belfast, ‘Big Time’), the Outcasts, The Undertones, to volatile encounters with the mainstream music industry, all the while showing Terri’s tireless commitment to local bands and music.
 ‘Teenage Kicks’ was the first record in the history of BBC radio to be played twice in a row and it would remain John Peel’s all-time favourite – a legacy that it is now Belfast’s ‘National Anthem.’
 Good Vibrations underlines the communal spirit of these bands that gather up behind the record shop owner who won’t say no. It celebrates energy, ideas, optimism, self-worth, and the empowerment of punk rock.

 Executive Producer of the Lyric, Jimmy Fay, commented: